TykTechnologies/tyk-identity-broker/README.md

 Tyk Identity Broker comes with a few providers built-in, these are specialized around a few use cases, but we focus primarily on:

-- Enabling easy access via social logins to the developer portal (e.g. Github login)
+- Enabling easy access via social logins to the developer portal (e.g. GitHub login)
 - Enabling internal access to the dashboard (e.g. via LDAP/ActiveDirectory)
 - Enabling easy token generation from a third party for things such as mobile apps and webapps without complex configuration